vipulnaik/diet-exercise-health/logs/smell-nose-and-breath-checklist-log.md

-# Smell checklist log
+# Smell, nose, and breath checklist log

-This is the execution log for the [smell checklist](../checklists/smell-checklist.md).
+This is the execution log for the [smell, nose, and breath checklist](../checklists/smell-nose-and-breath-checklist.md).

 ## 2026-01-12